How to Plan a French Craft Brewery Tour You’ll Never Forget

 Key Takeaways

-- Understand that ‘brasserie’ in France often means a classic restaurant, not necessarily a place that brews beer.
-Look for ‘brasserie artisanale’ or ‘microbrasserie’ for actual craft breweries.
+- A ‘brasserie’ in France usually means a classic restaurant, not a place that brews anything.
+If you want the real deal, look for ‘brasserie artisanale’ or ‘microbrasserie’; those are the actual craft breweries in France.

 Understanding French Brewery Terminology